Labelling and composition requirements for spirit drinks

 DURABILITY INDICATION

-Alcoholic beverages with an alcoholic strength greater than 10% volume do not need to include a durability indication ('best before' / 'best before end').
-For products with a lower alcoholic strength, see 'Date and lot marking of prepacked food'.
+Alcoholic beverages (any beverage with an alcoholic strength of greater than 1.2% volume) with an alcoholic strength greater than 10% volume do not need to include a durability indication ('best before' / 'best before end').

-SPIRIT DRINKS
+SPECIFIC REQUIREMENTS FOR SPIRIT DRINKS

-The information relating to general labelling above also applies to spirit drinks but there are additional labelling requirements specific to spirit drinks.
+There are additional labelling requirements specific to spirit drinks.

 A spirit drink is a beverage with an alcoholic strength of 15% volume or higher, produced by one or more of the following:

-• distillation of naturally fermented products
+- distillation of naturally fermented products

-• maceration (softening, mixing with, etc) of plants in ethyl alcohol of agricultural origin (see below)
+- maceration (softening, mixing with, etc) of plants in ethyl alcohol of agricultural origin (see below)

-• mixing of flavouring substances with ethyl alcohol of agricultural origin
+- mixing of flavouring substances with ethyl alcohol of agricultural origin

-• mixing of a spirit drink with ethyl alcohol of agricultural origin, another spirit drink, another alcoholic beverage, or another drink
+- mixing of a spirit drink with ethyl alcohol of agricultural origin, another spirit drink, another alcoholic beverage, or another drink

-Ethyl alcohol of agricultural origin is alcohol produced by distillation, typically of cereal grains such as wheat and maize but sometimes of other crops such as potato.
+Ethyl alcohol of agricultural origin is alcohol produced by distillation, typically of cereal grains such as wheat and maize, but sometimes of other crops such as potato.

 The definition of spirit drink includes all the typical spirits such as vodka, gin, rum, whisky, brandy, etc and anything else meeting the definition.